 P- and U-List Waste

-P- and U-listed wastes indicate pure, unused chemicals intended for disposal and they share three criteria: they contain one of the chemicals on the P or U list, said chemical is unused in the waste, and the chemical is in the form of a commercial chemical product.
+P-listed waste and U-list hazardous waste indicate pure, unused chemicals intended for disposal and they share three criteria: they contain one of the chemicals on the P or U list, said chemical is unused in the waste, and the chemical is in the form of a commercial chemical product.

-P-list waste is acute waste and its empty containers are treated as hazardous waste.
-U-list waste is also toxic, but the empty containers are not considered hazardous.
+P-listed waste is acute waste and its empty containers are treated as hazardous waste.
+U-list hazardous waste is also toxic, but the empty containers are not considered hazardous.

 Ignitable: Waste that can be set on fire.
 Wastes with this quality include compressed gases, solid waste prone to spontaneous combustion, and liquids with flashpoints below 60 °C.